-Paramedic Level
+• Paramedic Level

-- Each drug bag consists of a navy, standard issue drug bag.
-A Paramedic can access any of the compartments of bag to obtain medications per his/her protocol. - Each standard issue bag is labeled with a metal tag from 850 up. - Upon completion of a transport, the entire bag is exchanged at the receiving hospital with the appropriate paperwork. - When you open a controlled drug compartment, keep the blue seal in your possession until you have verified the contents are accounted for.
-Once you have verified the contents, seal compartment with RED tag.
-DO NOT throw blue seals in drug bag
+- o Each drug bag consists of a navy, standard issue drug bag.
+A Paramedic can access any of the compartments of bag to obtain medications per his/her protocol. - o Each standard issue bag is labeled with a metal tag from 850 up. - Upon completion of a transport, the entire bag is exchanged at the receiving hospital with the appropriate paperwork following the steps above.